 Sensors for measuring aerosols and reactive gases and analysis of their effect on human health

 The aim of the project is to link, with the help of Citizen Scientists, individual pollution levels with health data.
-For this purpose, the citizens install sensors at their place of residence in the greater Cologne area that measure the pollutant load and provide real-time feedback on their state of health via their smartphone or computer, using the e-Health tool PIA (prospective recording of incident health events - app).
+For this purpose, the citizens install sensors at their place of residence in the greater Cologne area that measure the pollutant load and provide real-time feedback on their state of health via their smartphone or computer, using the e-Health tool PIA (Prospective Monitoring and Management App).

 Research Centre Jülich is responsible for the scientific supervision of pollutant measurement.
 The sensors detect particulate matter (OM 2.5 and PM10), nitrogen oxides, ozone and carbon monoxide.